TRRXITTE/bitcoin/doc/build-openbsd.md

 See [dependencies.md](dependencies.md) for a complete overview.

 ### 2. Clone Bitcoin Repo
-Clone the Bitcoin Core repository to a directory.
+Clone the traaittXT Enterprise repository to a directory.
 All build scripts and commands will run from this directory.
 ``` bash
 git clone https://github.com/bitcoin/bitcoin.git
 ```